Tsoi Po-tin (蔡寶田): Prominent Building Contractor and New Territories Leader from the early 20th century

 Left: Kwok Man House (left) next to the Bank of East Asia Building in the 1940s; Middle: Shell House in 1937; Right: David House in 1941

 Tsoi allegedly had at least four wives and over a dozen children.
-While he and his family were living in Causeway Bay, he built the Yu Yuen mansion in his home village in 1927 as their summer home.
+While he and his family were living in Causeway Bay, he built the Yu Yuen mansion in his home village in 1927 as his summer home.
 Allegedly Governor Clementi had visited the mansion where the British flag was raised and in 1935, burglars broke into the mansion and $2000 worth of property was stolen but fortunately no one was hurt.
-In the 1940s, Yu Yuen was regarded as one of the four private estates in the New Territories back in the 1940s, the other three being General Li Fook-lam’s Hong Lok Yuen in Tai Po, Sir Robert Ho Tung’s villa in Sheung Shui and Pun Chun Yuen in Tai Po, which was developed by Wong Sze-wai of Wing Lee Wai Distillery (see article).
-In 1991, his family sold the Yu Yuen mansion to a consortium led by New Territories leaders such as Lau Wong-fat, Chan Yat-sun and 2 others, who for whatever reason never re-developed the building.
+In the 1940s, Yu Yuen was regarded as one of the four famous private estates in the New Territories, the other three being General Li Fook-lam’s Hong Lok Yuen in Tai Po, Sir Robert Ho Tung’s villa in Sheung Shui and Pun Chun Yuen in Tai Po, which was developed by Wong Sze-wai of Wing Lee Wai Distillery (see article).
+In 1991, Tsoi’s family sold the Yu Yuen mansion to a consortium led by New Territories leaders such as Lau Wong-fat, Chan Yat-sun and 2 others, who for whatever reason never re-developed the building.